ibm-cloud-docs/databases-for-mongodb/reference-key-protect.md

 # Key Protect
 {: #key-protect}

 {{site.data.keyword.databases-for-mongodb_full}} encrypts your data by default by using randomly generated keys.
-If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/services/keymgmt/keyprotect_about.html) to create, add, and manage encryption keys.
+If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/services/key-protect?topic=key-protect-getting-started-with-key-protect) to create, add, and manage encryption keys.
 Then, you can associate those keys with your {{site.data.keyword.databases-for-mongodb}} deployment to encrypt your databases.

 To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://{DomainName}/catalog/services/key-protect) provisioned on your {{site.data.keyword.cloud_notm}} account.

 ## Creating or adding a key in {{site.data.keyword.keymanagementserviceshort}}

-Navigate to your instance of {{site.data.keyword.keymanagementserviceshort}} and [generate or enter a key](https://{DomainName}/docs/services/key-protect/index.html#getting-started-with-key-protect).
+Navigate to your instance of {{site.data.keyword.keymanagementserviceshort}} and [generate or enter a key](/docs/services/key-protect?topic=key-protect-getting-started-with-key-protect).

 ## Granting service authorization

-Authorize {{site.data.keyword.keymanagementserviceshort}} for use with {{site.data.keyword.databases-for-etcd}}:
+Authorize {{site.data.keyword.keymanagementserviceshort}} for use with {{site.data.keyword.databases-for-mongodb}}:

 1. Open your {{site.data.keyword.cloud_notm}} dashboard.
 2. From the menu bar, click **Manage** &gt; **Access (IAM)**.